crosslandwa/push-wrapper/README.md

 A javascript wrapper for using the Ableton Push as a MIDI controller via a simple event-driven API, encapsulating the generation and parsing of MIDI messages sent to/from the Ableton Push hardware. push-wrapper is written as a (node) npm module, and can be used in your application via a require statement (see API documentation below).
 It is assumed you have node/npm installed on your system.

-push-wrapper can be used as a MIDI controller in a Web MIDI/Audio API enabled web browser - this repo includes an [example application](example-site/) to demonstrate this.
+push-wrapper can be used as a MIDI controller in a Web MIDI/Audio API enabled web browser - I created a simple [example application](https://github.com/crosslandwa/push-wrapper-example-site) to demonstrate this.

 **Modification & Running tests**